Mista-Tea/netwrapper/README.md

 This happens automatically so that you don't have to rebroadcast the data yourself.

 ##### For Net Requests:
-net Requests are not networked to the client unless they specifically ask the server for a value from an entity.
-You must manually use ENTITY:SendNetRequest() to network the value.
+Net Requests are not networked to the client unless they specifically ask the server for a value from an entity.
+You must manually use ENTITY:SendNetRequest( key ) to network the value.

 ---------------------------------------------------------------------------------------------------------------------------
 ### Q: What happens to the networked data on a player that disconnected, or an entity that was removed?